ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 ---

-One of the herders came into our ortz with a branding iron and placed it in the coals of the wood fire stove.
+One of the herders came into our ort with a branding iron and placed it in the coals of the wood fire stove.
 Lhagwa followed in soon after, pointing at the iron with a grin on his face, making sure we understood something exciting was going to unfold.
 Anuka filled us in: a horse branding was underway.

 {% include gallery.html
     images="2023-09-14-north-mongolia/10/__2023-09-06_00-26-33-506000_cam.webp,2023-09-14-north-mongolia/10/__2023-09-06_00-28-51-184000_cam.webp,2023-09-14-north-mongolia/10/__2023-09-06_00-29-11-935000_cam.webp,2023-09-14-north-mongolia/10/__2023-09-06_00-29-50-577000_cam.webp"